WallarooLabs/wally/book/python/api.md

 State is an object that is passed to the [StateComputation](#statecomputation) function.
 It is a plain Python object and can be as simple or as complex as you would like.

-A common issue that arises with asynchronous execution is that when references to mutable objects are passed to the next step, if another update to the state precedes the execution of the next step, it will then execute with the latest state (that is, it will execute with the "wrong" state).
+A common issue that arises with asynchronous execution is that when references to mutable objects are passed to the next stage, if another update to the state precedes the execution of the next stage, it will then execute with the latest state (that is, it will execute with the "wrong" state).
 Therefore, anything returned by a [Computation](#computation) or [StateComputation](#statecomputation) ought to be either unique, or immutable.

-In either case, it is up to the developer to provide a side-effect safe value for the computations to return!
+In either case, it is up to the Python developer to provide a side-effect safe value for the computations to return!

 #### Example State